Privacy Policy

 For candidates taking an OA, and for companies administering one, we collect:

-Company administrators can see their own candidates' submissions and transcripts.
+Webcam proctoring is configured by the company or institution administering the assessment and only runs after you grant camera access in your browser.
+Company administrators can see their own candidates' submissions, transcripts, and proctoring snapshots.
 We do not share your OA activity with other companies.

 2.9 User Preferences